MV Viking Sky: General characteristics

 Viking Sky is 228.2 m long overall, has a moulded beam of 28.8 m and draws 6.45 m of water at design draught.
 Her gross tonnage is 47,842, net tonnage 18,858, and deadweight tonnage 4,826 tonnes.
 The ship's hull is strengthened for navigation in ice with Finnish-Swedish ice class 1C.

 Viking Sky has 465 cabins for passengers, all outside with balconies.
 Amenities include two pools, a spa, a fitness center, two restaurants, several lounges and bars, a sports deck, a theatre, and various shops.

 Like most modern cruise ships, Viking Sky has a diesel-electric propulsion system where an integrated power plant provides electricity for all onboard consumers ranging from the vessel's twin propellers to hotel functions such as lighting, air conditioning and electrical sockets in the passenger cabins.
 Her two interconnected but physically separated high-voltage switchboards are supplied by four alternators driven by MAN 32/44CR series medium-speed diesel engines.

 In accordance with the Safe Return to Port requirements for passenger ships, the power plant is split to two engine rooms separated by watertight and fireproof bulkheads.
 Each engine room houses one 9-cylinder 9L32/44CR engine rated at 5040 kW and one 12-cylinder 12V32/44CR engine producing 6720 kW each, a so-called "father and son" configuration.
 In addition, Viking Sky has a single 1390 kW Isotta Fraschini V1712T3 emergency diesel generator.

-For propulsion, electricity from the main switchboards is fed through propulsion transformers and pulse-width modulated variable-frequency drives to two 7250 kW asynchronous electric motors, each driving a six-bladed fixed-pitch propellers with a diameter of 4.5 m.
+For propulsion, electricity from the main switchboards is fed through propulsion transformers and pulse-width modulated variable-frequency drives to two 7250 kW asynchronous electric motors, each driving a six-bladed fixed variable-pitch propellers with a diameter of 4.5 m.
 This propulsion system gives Viking Sky a service speed of 17 kn and maximum speed of 20 kn.
 The ship's twin rudders feature Rolls-Royce's Promas system with streamlined propeller hubcaps and rudders that improve hydrodynamic performance.
 In addition, she has two 2800 kW bow thrusters and a single 1400 kW stern thruster for manoeuvering in ports.